- Two months before you move

-And to help you achieve just that, we’ve created an easy-to-follow moving house checklist.
+And to help you achieve just that, the expert at the Best Move Moving Company created an easy-to-follow moving house checklist.
 It may be exactly what you need, especially if you are moving house for the first time!

 Checklist for Moving House